alexgabriel-ca/admutils/README.md

 This restarts the selected container.

 ## Installation
-The utilities can be installed using the following commands on Linux.
+These utilities can be installed by cloning this repo to your local hard drive.

+`cd ~/Downloads`
 `git clone https://github.com/alexgabriel-ca/admutils`
+`cd admutils/`
 `chmod a+x admpull admrestart admstart admstop functions`
 `sudo cp  admpull admrestart admstart admstop functions /usr/local/bin`